 Female babies will likely enter the same cruel cycle as their moms, while most males will be confined to tiny crates or pens, then sold for veal or beef.

-Forced to live in their own manure and abused daily, the dairy cows’ natural lifespan of 20 years is cut extremely short, as they succumb to disease and the exhausting toll dairy production takes on their bodies.
+Forced to live in their own manure and abused daily, these farmed cows’ natural lifespan of around 20 years is cut extremely short, as they succumb to disease and the exhausting toll constant milk production takes on their bodies.
 The average dairy cow is killed for beef, largely low-grade meat like hamburger, at just five years of age.

 Animal Outlook is one of few organizations dedicated to consistently shining the light of truth and justice on the dark cruelties hidden inside factory farms.
 The profit-driven animal agriculture industry is extremely powerful and will do anything to stop our cameras from rolling.